AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 ### Previous Works

-The previous models proposed by StaRS Filter Theory teams was focused on combining information and results from experiments from the previous sand bed research and link the effect of microscopic level physics and macrosopic filter performance.
+The previous models proposed by StaRS Filter Theory teams was focused on combining information and results from experiments from the previous sand bed research and link the effect of microscopic level physics and macroscopic filter performance.
 The visual model of constrictions found between the sand grains in the filter was developed by previous StaRS Filter Theory teams from the conclusions of several experimental runs until system failure.
 Filter failure was defined as the moment when effluent turbidity increases sharply.
 Kuan-mu Yao (1971) stated that the effectiveness of the filter depended on the size of the flocs.
 Thus, between experimental runs, the coagulant dosage was varied.
 Varying coagulant dosage changes the size/volume of flocs, which was theorized to affect filter performance.

 The Spring 2018 team focused primarily on changing the density of the particle as well as looking at coagulant dosages.
 By varying the coagulant dosage this in turn increased the size of the floc particles flowing into the filters.
-In order to see the effects of the varying constrictions, the Spring 2018 team put red dye in order to visualise the floc sizes flowing into the filter.
+In order to see the effects of the varying constrictions, the Spring 2018 team put red dye in order to visualize the floc sizes flowing into the filter.
 By measuring the different floc sizes, the team was able to deduce that the size of flocs did effect the performance of the filter.
 Large coagulant dosages proved to make the performance worse.

 To further understand the effect of coagulant dosages, the Fall 2017 team systematically varied dosages in filter runs to determine the effect of coagulant dose on filter performance and failure time.
 The team ran the set of experiments twice.
 The first set was done by gradually increasing PACl dosage, labeled ‘step up’.
 The second set was obtained by decreasing the PACl dosages, labeled ‘step down’.
 They also found out that backwashing the filter between filter runs for 20 minutes allowed more consistent results.
 It was concluded from these experiments that at lower coagulant dosages, failure time was prolonged than that for higher coagulant dosages.